 One of my favorite books is The Stepford Wives by Ira Levin.
 It’s short and well written with good pacing and suspense.
 And it says something profound about gender relationships.

 The biggest misconception about The Stepford Wives is that the book calls out housewives and makes fun of them.
 While the women of Stepford are, in fact, “perfect” housekeepers, they aren’t that way by choice.
 They’re (spoiler alert!) automatons created by their husbands to serve their whims.

-The point of The Stepford Wives is not that there?s something wrong with a clean house and a devoted mother; the point is that many men have a hard time with strong, independent, successful women.
-The book was written during a time when women were starting to come into their own, and starting to explore their potential ? and there was a lot of pushback from men who wanted to maintain the status quo.
+The point of The Stepford Wives is not that there’s something wrong with a clean house and a devoted mother; the point is that many men have a hard time with strong, independent, successful women.
+The book was written during a time when women were starting to come into their own, starting to explore their potential.
+There was a lot of pushback from men who wanted to maintain the status quo.

 As I read a recent article from The Atlantic, it occurred to me that not much has changed in the more than 40 years since The Stepford Wives was written.
 It still appears that many men resent being married to successful women.

 What Happens in Marriages when Women Earn More?

 I am fortunate.
 My husband is supportive of my writing career even though we live in a very traditional community and he is sometimes teased for not earning as much as I do.
 Well, he’s sometimes teased by people who actually know who the primary breadwinner in our family happens to be.
 In reality, many of our neighbors assume that he’s the primary breadwinner.
 It doesn’t matter that I stay home while earning more.
 The fact is that I earn more, and some of the men around here think that reflects somehow on my husband’s “manhood.”